Article Generation Guide for "Why Our Rivers Are Polluted?" Series

 - Use examples from Indian rivers

-- Insert 1 component per section maximum
+- Insert 1 custom React component per section maximum (for data viz, interactivity, maps)

-Component Placement Pattern:
+Updated Component Placement Pattern:

 ## Section Heading

-[2–4 paragraphs explaining the concept]
+[2–4 paragraphs explaining the concept in friendly, beginner language]

 [1–2 paragraphs reflecting on or extending the concept]3.
 Connections & Cross-References